jhorology/nks-presets-collection/README.md

     - For some more information, refer to [gulp-riff-extractor](https://www.npmjs.com/package/gulp-riff-extractor).
   - from Ableton Live rack `.adg` file
     - Please see the example task `analoglab-extract-raw-presets`.
-    - It may doesn't work on windows, because using shell script '[adg2pchk](https://github.com/jhorology/nks-presets-collection/blob/master/tools/adg2pchk)'.
+    - It doesn't work on windows, because using shell script '[adg2pchk](https://github.com/jhorology/nks-presets-collection/blob/master/tools/adg2pchk)'.
   - from Bitwig Studio `.bwpreset` file
     - Please see the example task `xpand2-extract-raw-presets`.
-    - It may doesn't work on windows, because using shell script '[bwpreset2pchk](https://github.com/jhorology/nks-presets-collection/blob/master/tools/bwpreset2pchk)'.
+    - It doesn't work on windows, because using shell script '[bwpreset2pchk](https://github.com/jhorology/nks-presets-collection/blob/master/tools/bwpreset2pchk)'.

 - How to auto generate meta information.
-  - Many plugin vendors use [SQLite](https://www.sqlite.org/) database for own plugin browser.
+  - Many plugin vendors uses [SQLite](https://www.sqlite.org/) database for own plugin browser.
   - Please see the example task `serum-generate-meta` and `analoglab-generate-meta`.

 ### What is NKSF File (Unofficial)